ikt32/GTAVManualTransmission/doc/README.md

 * FoV 1.33

 ## Conflicting software
-* __FiveM__ will remove their compatibility layer with ScriptHookV.
-Wheel support is a no-go.
-Alternative methods can be discussable if the FiveM team permits it.
 * __x360ce__ will conflict with input detection if throttle, brake or steering clutch are mapped, but the mod should still register your wheel.
 Assigning inputs without overlap is no problem.